Rome80/Powershell/UnderTheWire/century.md

 ![image](https://user-images.githubusercontent.com/25660910/118503417-83075900-b722-11eb-98ac-6603509e117d.png)

 To get the Windows Update service description, we had to find out what was the name of the service (wuauserv).
-After that, we use the command Get-WmiObject, where the object selected was the update service. <br>
+After that, we use the command **Get-WmiObject**, where the object selected was the update service. <br>

 ![image](https://user-images.githubusercontent.com/25660910/118508136-cf549800-b726-11eb-87d5-2e33718fdd87.png)